jdaroesti/expert_web_development_course/README.md

 # Expert web development course

 A course I gave for advanced web developers in Mexico City.
-The course has a focus on development with the web components standard and understanding and using
-the browser as a development platform. #useThePlatform
+The course has a focus on development with the web components standard, and understanding the browser as a modern development platform in par with iOS and Android. #useThePlatform

 The course took place on August 2017.